 The Company currently holds or has the right to acquire interests in an advanced stage exploration project in Nye County, Nevada referred to as the North Bullfrog Project (the "NBP") and interests in the Mother Lode Property.
 Mineral resources that are not mineral reserves have no demonstrated economic viability.
 The preliminary economic assessment included in the Technical Report on the NBP is preliminary in nature and includes "inferred mineral resources" that have a great amount of uncertainty as to their existence, and are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves.
 It cannot be assumed that all, or any part, of an inferred mineral resource will ever be upgraded to a higher category.
-Under Canadian rules, estimates of inferred mineral resources at the NBP will ever be realized.
+Under Canadian rules, estimates of inferred mineral resources may not form the basis of feasibility or pre-feasibility studies.
+There is no certainty that such inferred mineral resources at the NBP will ever be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Investors are cautioned not to assume that all or any part of an inferred mineral resource exists or is economic viability.
+Investors are cautioned not to assume that all or any part of an inferred mineral resource exists or is economically or legally mineable.
+Readers should refer to the Technical Report for additional information.